pghvlaans/sbotools/man-md/sbocheck.1.md

-Use in conjunction with **\--check-all-packages**, **\--check-package** or **\--so-check** to specify packages to check; if none of these options is enabled, search all packages on the system.
+Use in conjunction with **\--check-all-packages**, **\--check-package** or **\--so-check** to specify packages to check; if none of these options is specified, search all packages on the system.

 Incompatible with **\--type**.